digitalcredentials/credential-status-manager-git/README.md

 });
 ```

-**Note:** A Status List 2021 credential can be found in the automatically generated repository, `repoName` in the organization, `repoOrgName` that was configured with `createStatusManager`.
-Additionally, relevant historical data can be found in the automatically generated metadata repository (`metaRepoName`) in the same organization.
-Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`repoOrgName`.github.io/`repoName`/`statusListId` for GitHub, where `statusListId` is the name of a file that was automatically generated in `repoName`).
+**Note:** A Status List 2021 credential can be found in the designated status repository (`repoName`) of the designated organization (`repoOrgName`) which is populated by `createStatusManager`.
+Additionally, relevant historical data can be found in the designated status metadata repository (`metaRepoName`) in the same organization.
+Note that these repositories need to be manually created prior to calling `createStatusManager`.
+Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`repoOrgName`.github.io/`repoName`/`statusListId` for GitHub, where `statusListId` is the name of a file that is automatically generated in `repoName`).

 ### Allocate status for credential